jk-gan/my-website/posts/building-blog-nextjs-tailwindcss.md

 ![File output](/building-blog-nextjs-tailwindcss/output.png)

-Run the sercer and open [`http://localhost:3000/blog/hello-world`](http://locahost:3000/blog/hello-world):
+Run the server and open [`http://localhost:3000/blog/hello-world`](http://locahost:3000/blog/hello-world):
 ![Hello World Page](/building-blog-nextjs-tailwindcss/hello-world.png)

 Now we want to style the generated HTML elements properly, e.g. the `<backquote>` in this case.
 We can probably style each of the HTML elements using `tailwindcss` ourselves but this could be a tedious task.
 Luckily, Tailwind provides a very easy way to automatically style the HTML elements for us using [Tailwind Typography](https://github.com/tailwindlabs/tailwindcss-typography).